 Giving Compass' Take:

-• Grace Sato, writing for PhilanTopic, reviews Edgar Villaneuva’s book, Decolonizing Wealth: Indigenous Wisdom to Heal Divides and Restore Balance, that addresses how to tackle colonization and white supremacy within philanthropy.
+- Grace Sato reviews Edgar Villaneuva's book, Decolonizing Wealth: Indigenous Wisdom to Heal Divides and Restore Balance, which addresses how to tackle colonization and white supremacy within philanthropy.

 In Decolonizing Wealth: Indigenous Wisdom to Heal Divides and Restore Balance, Edgar Villanueva, vice president of programs and advocacy at the Schott Foundation for Public Education, asserts that colonialism is not a thing of the past, but lives on, like a virus, in existing systems and structures, including philanthropy and social finance.

 One of the first things he does is draw a distinction between colonialism and immigration: immigrants come to a new country expecting to abide by the existing laws of the land; colonialism, in contrast, is all about imposing control over new lands and expropriating their resources — by force, if necessary.
 Colonialism is about establishing dominance over others, which Villanueva likens to a "zombie invasion" in that "[c]olonizers insist on taking over the bodies, minds, and souls of the colonized."